viccon/sturdyc/README.md

 The latter can give you a slight performance boost in situations where you're unlikely to ever exceed the capacity you've assigned to your cache.

-However, when the cache capacity is reached, the second eviction strategy is triggered.
+However, if the cache capacity is reached, the second eviction strategy is triggered.
 This process performs evictions on a per-shard basis, selecting records for removal based on recency.
 The eviction algorithm uses [quickselect](https://en.wikipedia.org/wiki/Quickselect), which has an O(N)